Thank you for your interest in our newsletters. You will receive an email shortly to confirm your subscription.

 - Labs Advisor: awarded to a consultant when their work is published on the esteemed F-Secure Labs site.

-- Radiographer: a badge of significant honour for the most impressive of reverse engineers.
+- Radiographer: a badge of significant honor for the most impressive of reverse engineers.

 - Voight Kampff: signifies the holder possesses superior skills in relation to the Android operating system and mobile devices.